elastic/elasticsearch-js/docs/reference/basic-config.md

 ### `node` or `nodes`

-The Elasticsearch endpoint to use.
+The {{es}} endpoint to use.
 It can be a single string or an array of strings:

 ```js
 node: 'http://localhost:9200'